iraf-community/iraf-community.github.io/index.md

 IRAF is discontinued since 2013.
 The latest NOAO release had a large number of problems, including major license issues and security bugs.

-To keep the software away from bitrotting, and to fix bugs that are in the package despite (or because) of its age, the [iraf-community](https://github.com/iraf-community/) works on maintaining IRAF and integrating the available patches into the source
+To prevent the software from bitrotting, and to fix bugs that are in the package despite (or because) of its age, the [iraf-community](https://github.com/iraf-community/) works on maintaining IRAF and integrating the available patches into the source